mwherman2000/indy-arm/README.md

     - The id (DID) attribute (13) is the unique identifier or key for the DID Document.
     - The id (DID) attribute is given the nickname “DID” (aka Decentralized Identifier) for convenience; but more importantly, to clarify what a DID specifically refers to (as well as to clarify what the term DID specifically does not refer to).
 “DID” should only be used to refer to the id (DID) attribute of a DID Entity (14) (or DID Document).
     - id (DID) are used to index, find, and retrieve DID Documents from the Technology Layer (30). id (DID) exists as an attribute of a DID Entity (14) (and by implication, as an attribute of DID Document, the JSON-LD serialization of the corresponding DID Entity).
-17. When DID Documents (16), in turn, are serialized to the Local Ledger State (36) and (38) by the Indy Ledger Nodes (35) and (37), they are stored as a series of Indy Ledger Transactions.
-Edge Agents and Cloud Agents call an Indy Ledger Node to persist a DID Document to the Indy Ledger.
-DID Documents, specifically, are written to the Indy Ledger by the Indy Ledger Nodes using:
+17. When DID Documents (16), in turn, are serialized to the Verifiable Data Registry (VDR) (replica) (36) and (38) by the Indy Ledger Nodes (35) and (37), they are stored as a series of Indy VDR Transactions.
+Edge Agents and Cloud Agents call an VDR Node to persist a DID Document to the VDR.
+DID Documents, specifically, are written to the VDR by the Indy Ledger Nodes using:
     - Indy NYM transactions (50), and
     - Indy ATTRIB transactions.
 18. **Technology Layer – Projects and Distributions** highlights the Hyperledger (and potentially other) open source projects that design, build, and supply software components to both the Applications and Technology Layers.